Blightmud/Blightmud/resources/help/lua_blight.md

 ##

 ***blight:on_disconnect(callback)***
 Registers a callback that is triggered upon disconnecting from a server.
-You may only register one callback.
-Subsequent calls to this method will overwrite previously registered callbacks.

 ```lua
 blight:on_disconnect(function ()
     blight:output("Disconnected from server")